nathanhsjc/configure-ad/README.md

 </p>
 <p>

-Navigate back to the Server Manager dashboard adn click on the flag with the exclamation mark in the top right corner.
+Navigate back to the Server Manager dashboard and click on the flag with the exclamation mark in the top right corner.
 CLick "Promote This Server to a Domain Controller" and select add a new forest and input mydomain.com.
 After this is done input your password into the Domain Controller Options and click next.
 Proceed to click next until you reach the Prerequisites check and click Install.

 ![image](https://github.com/user-attachments/assets/ac1d25d2-e6c2-42e3-9f9a-12a4c8a30004)